Bay (cloth)

-Bay (Bayette, Bayeta) was a napped coarse woolen cloth, introduced to England by Dutch immigrants in the 16th century.
+Bay (Bayette, Bayeta) was a napped coarse woolen fabric, not technically considered cloth, introduced to England by Flemish immigrants in the 16th century.
 It was produced in Essex at Colchester and Bocking, and also in various towns in the West of England.
 Production continued until the 19th century.
+Bays were made into linings for furniture, hangings, curtains, bed surroundings, and cloaks.

 Colchester bays

-Colchester bays had a reputation for high quality in the 17th and 18th centuries.